 Suggest they could take a photo of a soldier and send it by SMS to 0407 30 88 67 or email it.

 Our website has an ID chart with drawings and, then there is this section of our website: Termite Identification Service

 How our products work against Coptos/Schedos

-Our products are not just Bait and Traps.
+Our products are not just termite baits and termite monitors.
 We also offer good advice.

 The Bait: Colony Killer Termite Bait

 Chlorfluazuron is mixed in with powdered cellulose.
 Chlorfluazuron is an Insect Growth Regulator or IGR that interferes with the production of their new outer shell during their moulting process.
 They die.
 Also, the queen cannot lay viable eggs.
 Termites of all castes cannot moult once fed termite bait, but it is the large-scale death of thousands of nymphs that is the usual cause of the colony’s demise.